 - When customizing A.I.'s in Sid Meier’s Alpha Centauri, one option is "Intense Rivalry."
 The highest difficulty turns this on for every AI faction.

 - In Mechwarrior: Mercenaries, the player can enter an arena style fight that includes up to 8 other AI characters.
-Any of the AI characters who are near you will ignore other AI characters which quickly results in Gang up on the Human.
+Any of the AI characters who are near you will ignore other AI characters which quickly results in this.

 - Invoked in Touhou fangame, Sengoku Gensokyo.
 During the story mode, all the other factions attack Reimu, and only Reimu, because Yukari promised rewards to whoever brought her down first.
 In National Mode, everyone attacks each other, much like factions locked in eternal war should.